Yongliang-Shi/Mechanism-of-Action-Prediction/README.md

 H_0: The average gene expressions in control with dose 2 are the same at 48 vs. 72 hours.<br>
 H_a: The average gene expressions in control with dose 2 are significantly different at 48 vs. 72 hours.<br>

+#### Gene expressions in one observation are normally distributed.
+H_0: The gene expression in one observation are normally distributed.
+H_a: The gene expression in one observation are not normally distributed.

 ## Reference
 - [**Mechanisms of Action (MoA) Prediction Description**](https://www.kaggle.com/c/lish-moa/overview/description)